NERSC/shifter/doc/wlm/slurm.rst

 * optional extern step post-prolog image configuration (useful for tie-breaking parallel prolog operations)

-Integration with SLURM causes the :code:`setupRoot` executable to be run in a per- node prolog at job allocation time.
-Conversely, at job-end a per-node epilog runs the :code:`unsetupRoot` executable to deconstruct the UDI environment. setupRoot generates a container image environment in the same Linux namespace as the slurmd, meaning that the same environment can be re-used over-and-over again by multiple sruns, as well as allowing multiple tasks to be simultaneoulsy launched within that container environment.
+Integration with SLURM causes the :code:`setupRoot` executable to be run in a per-node prolog at job allocation time.
+Conversely, at job-end a per-node epilog runs the :code:`unsetupRoot` executable to deconstruct the UDI environment. setupRoot generates a container image environment in the same Linux namespace as the slurmd, meaning that the same environment can be re-used over-and-over again by multiple sruns, as well as allowing multiple tasks to be simultaneously launched within that container environment.
 Use of the setupRoot environment also restricts the quantity of loop devices consumed by a job to just those needed to setup the environment (typically one for a basic environment).